15.07.2020 · 11 minutes · Sleep & Recovery

 - Sufficient sleep: A restful sleep phase is the most important regeneration method after sports.
 Because in Sleep among other things, the small muscle injuries that occur during training are repaired.

 - Healthy nutrition: Only through a nutrition rich in vital substances provides the body with all the building blocks, which he needs for regeneration.
 These building blocks are enormously important for cell division and for the reconstruction of damaged tissue.
 After a training session, the body needs high-quality amino acids for replenishing the amino acid level.
-As Post-Workout-Drink are therefore suitable for drinks containing amino acids such as RECHARGE, our COMPLETE AMINOS but also our Performance Shake NIGHT MODE as a high protein snack substitute in the evening.
+As Post-Workout-Drink are therefore suitable for drinks containing amino acids such as RECHARGE and COMPLETE AMINOS.

 - Drink a lot: The body cannot function without water.
 Because only with sufficient fluid can the important nutrients be transported to where they are needed.
 At the same time waste products and toxins are removed from the cells.
 Of course: no alcohol!
 It impairs the positive training effect on and hinders regeneration.